 What can I do if someone seated near me is loud or interfering with my enjoyment of the show?

-Please contact an usher.
-Several are stationed inside the theatre throughout the performance.
-The usher will be happy to speak with the offending party, or contact a house manager to do so.
 As we solicit feedback from audiences in post-performance surveys, the vast majority of complaints are regarding the behavior or actions of fellow audience members.
-Please be respectful of your fellow patrons and their desire for quiet enjoyment of the performance.
+Please be respectful of the performing artists as well as your fellow patrons and their desire for quite enjoyment of the performance.

-Why should I become a member of The Hanover Theatre?
+Why should I become a member of The Hanover Theatre and Conservatory?

-How can I join the theatre's email list to be notified when shows are announced?
+How do I join the theatre's email list?

-How can I update my email or communication preferences?
+How do I update my email or communication preferences?

 I am having trouble receiving emails from the theatre.
 How can I make sure important emails are delivered to my inbox?

-To ensure that all emails from The Hanover Theatre appear in your Inbox, please:
+To ensure that all emails from The Hanover Theatre and Conservatory appear in your Inbox, please:

 - Make sure that your email communication preferences for your account are up to date.
 We highly recommend opting in to all preferences, since during this pandemic our email communications have not fit as neatly into our usual categories.